AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 In the embedded mode, the viewer is added to the existing web page, which may already have some customer content not related to the viewer.
 The viewer normally occupies only a part of the web page's real estate.

-The primary use case are web pages oriented for desktops or tablet devices, and also responsive design pages that adjust layout automatically depending on the device type.
+The primary use cases are web pages oriented for desktops or tablet devices, and also responsive design pages that adjust layout automatically depending on the device type.

 Fixed size embedding is used when viewer does not change its size after initial load.
 This choice is the best for web pages that have a static page layout.

-Responsive design embedding assumes that the viewer may need to resize in run-time in response to the size change of its container `DIV`.
+Responsive design embedding assumes that the viewer must resize in run-time in response to the size change of its container `DIV`.
 The most common use case is adding the viewer to a web page that uses a flexible page layout.

-In responsive design embedding mode the viewer behaves differently depending on the way the web page sizes its container `DIV`.
+In responsive design embedding mode, the viewer behaves differently depending on the way the web page sizes its container `DIV`.
 If the web page sets only the width of the container `DIV`, leaving its height unrestricted, the viewer automatically chooses its height according to the aspect ratio of the asset that is used.
 This method ensures that the asset fits perfectly into the view without any padding on the sides.
-This use case is the most common for web pages that use a responsive design layout framework like Bootstrap, Foundation, and so forth.
+This use case is the most common for web pages that use a responsive design layout framework like Bootstrap or Foundation.

 Otherwise, if the web page sets both the width and the height for the viewer's container `DIV`, the viewer fills just that area and follows the size provided by web page layout.
 A good example is embedding the viewer into a modal overlay, where the overlay is sized according to the size of the web browser window.